-Weight loss doesn’t have to be as complicated as it’s often made out to be -- dropping excess pounds is often as simple as getting active and eating right.
+Weight loss foods don't have to be complicated — dropping excess pounds is often as simple as cutting calories and getting active.
 Though cutting calories is an essential component of most successful weight-loss programs, the kind of food you choose to eat is also important.
-Rice -- an easily digested, gluten-free grain that’s relatively inexpensive and versatile in recipes -- can be a good choice when you’re trying to lose weight, provided you choose the right kind.
+Rice — an easily digested, gluten-free grain that's relatively inexpensive and versatile in recipes — can be a good choice when you're trying to lose weight, provided you choose the right kind.

 Stick With Brown Rice

-You’ll get about 220 calories and almost 4 grams of dietary fiber from a 1-cup serving of medium-grain brown rice; a cup of wild rice, which is also a whole grain, provides about 170 calories and 3 grams of fiber.
-Both are a good source of iron, zinc, magnesium, phosphorus, vitamin B-6, thiamine and niacin.
+Medium-grain brown rice calories total about 220 in a 1-cup serving, and you also get almost 4 grams of dietary fiber; a cup of wild rice, which is also a whole grain, provides about 170 calories and 3 grams of fiber.
+Both are good sources of iron, zinc, magnesium, phosphorus, vitamin B6, thiamine and niacin.

 Steer Clear of White Rice

 Whether you're looking to lose weight or prevent weight gain, white rice isn't a good choice for your daily diet.
 That's because white rice is a refined grain, stripped of its bran, endosperm and kernel.
 The effect it has on your body is much the same as that of traditional pasta, white bread or even a cookie — it's digested and absorbed quickly, causing your blood sugar levels to rise rapidly and your insulin to respond proportionately.
 This is partly why refined grains are less satiating than whole grains — the elevated blood sugar levels and insulin response caused by eating them can lead to hunger spikes.
 These spikes make it hard to control your caloric intake and may even put you at risk of weight gain.